fridmanm/m2pi_type-one-energy/README.md

 Type One Energy project

-Here we write code to solve the Beltrani equation on a toroidal geometry.
+Here we write code to solve the Beltrami equation on a toroidal geometry.